TheoChem-VU/PyFrag/docs/documentation.rst

 **PyFrag 2019.0.1**

 Bugfixes:
  - Inputfiles are now compatible with AMS/ADF input files before and after 2019.
 We recommended using the >AMS2019 inputformat since this receives frequent updates and keeps being supported by plams.
  - All ADF keys are now recognized such as UNRESTRICTEDFRAGMENTS.
  - The calculation folders (e.g., [name].001]) are cleaned up after the calculation has finished successfully to reduce disk space.
-- The "restartjob" option now copies the original folder to a "res" folder, and this folder is deleted afterwards to prevent multiple copies and reducing disk space.
+ - PyFrag jobs now automically restart when a folder with the same name already exists.
+The old folder will get the ".res" extension and will be deleted when the new calculation finished succesfully.
+This is to prevent multiple copies and reducing disk space.
+ - A logger has been added through the key "log_level" which makes a "[calculation_name].log" file.
+Try to specify "log_level debug" in you input within the "PyFrag" section

 History of PyFrag